Ryu Jun-yeol: 2015–2017: Reply 1988 and breakthrough

 In 2016, Ryu starred in the coming-of-age film One Way Trip and crime thriller No Tomorrow.
 The same year, he played his first leading role in romantic-comedy Lucky Romance alongside Hwang Jung-eum.

-In 2017, Ryu featured in political crime drama film The King alongside Jo In-sung and Jung Woo-sung, which became the 7th highest-grossing South Korean film of the year and for which he won the Best New Actor in Film award at the 53rd Baeksang Arts Awards.
-The same year, he featured in biopic film A Taxi Driver with veteran actors Song Kang-ho and Yoo Hae-jin, which became the highest grossing Korean film of the year and the twelfth highest-grossing South Korean film in history.
+In 2017, Ryu featured in political crime drama film The King alongside Zo In-sung and Jung Woo-sung, which became the 7th highest-grossing South Korean film of the year and for which he won the Best New Actor in Film award at the 53rd Baeksang Arts Awards.
+The same year, he featured in biopic film A Taxi Driver with actors Song Kang-ho and Yoo Hae-jin, which became the highest grossing Korean film of the year and the twelfth highest-grossing South Korean film in history.
 Ryu also appeared in legal thriller film Heart Blackened alongside Choi Min-sik and Park Shin-hye.